antz22/ultimate-guide-to-flutter/README.md

 Stateful widgets are widgets that can react to certain changes and then be rebuilt.
 This is useful if we want our app to be interactive.
 For example, let's say we want to have a counter in our app.
 Whenever the user presses a '+' button, we want the app to display an increase in a variable we define, 'count'.
 Here's how.

-Note: whenever we want our stateful widget to react to any changes, we use the setState(() {}) method.
+Note: whenever we want our stateful widget to react to any changes (which requires Flutter to rebuild the page), we use the setState(() {}) method.

 ```dart
 class DisplayCount extends StatefulWidget {